What is the MTIOPC?

 MTIOPC courses are designed to equal or exceed seminary-level courses.
 As such, they will be academically rigorous and require considerable effort on the part of the student.

 The MTIOPC offers courses through a combination of Internet and face-to-face interaction.
 Prior to the start of the semester, students will be sent a syllabus outlining the purpose and goals of the course, required and recommended readings, and assignments.
-Throughout the semester, faculty and students will correspond via e-mail.
+During the semester, faculty and students will correspond via e-mail.
 Completed assignments will be sent to faculty by e-mail, and faculty will respond by e-mail.

 At the end of the semester, there will be a mandatory intensive training session, held in a predetermined location.
 It will provide an opportunity for students and faculty to meet face-to-face for discussion, testing (where appropriate), and bringing closure to the course.
 Attendance is required.

 The site planned for intensive training is as follows:

 The MTIOPC courses and their credits are: